 It must not sever progress from wisdom.

-The future of artificial intelligence should be shaped with a clear awareness that humanity now holds in its hands tools of enormous consequence.
-The ethical use of those tools will help determine not only the future of technology, but the future of civilization.
+The future of artificial intelligence must be shaped with a clear awareness that humanity now holds in its hands tools of enormous consequence.
+How those tools are guided will help determine not only the future of technology, but the future of civilization.

-If humanity is to create intelligent systems worthy of trust, then we must cultivate the qualities that technology itself cannot supply: wisdom, conscience, courage, restraint, and reverence for life.
+If humanity is to create intelligent systems worthy of trust, then we must also cultivate the qualities technology itself cannot provide: wisdom, conscience, courage, restraint, reverence for life, and love.

 The future of AI will depend not only on what machines can do, but on what human beings choose to become.